DevExpress/testcafe-live/README.md

 testcafe-live chrome tests/
 ```

-Run `testcafe-live` with the same arguments you use to run tests with `testcafe`.
+Use [standard `testcafe` arguments](https://devexpress.github.io/testcafe/documentation/using-testcafe/command-line-interface.html) to run tests with `testcafe-live`.
 It opens the required browsers, run tests
-there, shows the reports and waits for your futher actions.
+there, shows the reports and waits for your further actions.

 TestCafe Live watches files that you pass as the `src` argument and files that are required in them.
 Once you make changes in files and save them, TestCafe Live immediately reruns your tests.